What it is

 - Explain every concept before you use it.

-- Write all files with proper YAML frontmatter.
+- Write all files with YAML frontmatter, and respect YAML: any value

 - Use [[wikilinks]] for all internal links, never markdown links.